-Grades 9, 10, 11, 12 Year 2 periods/cycle .4 credit Soprano/Alto Voices Only 7616 VP, EL
+Grades 9, 10, 11, 12 Year Soprano/Alto Voices Only 7616 VP, EL

 Cantata is a choral organization that performs at least twice a year.
 Students learn correct singing techniques while experiencing a wide variety of Soprano-Alto choral literature.
 Cantata is offered to all Soprano and Alto voice parts after singing for the Choral Director to determine vocal range.
 All 9th and 10th grade Soprano/Alto Vocalists who wish to sing must participate in this choral group.